OneAgent SDK for Android

 Data privacy

 The OneAgent SDK enables you to dynamically adjust data-privacy settings so that you can build your apps in compliance with GDPR data-privacy regulations.
-To activate this feature, enable the userOptIn
+To activate this feature, enable the userOptIn flag via the DSL from the DESK Android Gradle plugin or use the ConfigurationBuilder.withUserOptIn method.

 The privacy API methods allow you to dynamically activate/deactivate crash reporting and to change the data-collection level based on the individual preferences of your end users.
 Each end user can select from three data-privacy levels:

-: OneAgent won't capture any monitoring data.performance
+• off: OneAgent won't capture any monitoring data.

-: OneAgent will capture both performance and user data.
+• user behavior: OneAgent will capture both performance and user data.
 In this mode, OneAgent recognizes and reports on users who re-visit in future sessions.

-.
+When OneAgent starts for the first time, OneAgent deactivates crash reporting and sets the data-collection level to off.
 You should change the privacy settings, based on each user's individual preference when your app starts for the first time.
 OneAgent doesn't provide a privacy settings dialog or any similar UI component.
 You must integrate a privacy dialog into your app.
 We recommend that you display the privacy dialog before your app is displayed and then apply the user's privacy preference.
 You should also allow your users to change their privacy settings in the future.

 OneAgent persists the privacy setting and automatically applies it when the app is restarted.
 Each time the user changes the data-collection level, a new session with the new privacy settings will be generated by OneAgent.
 Don't wrap this API method with a user action.
 Otherwise, OneAgent won't be able to attach the user action to the correct session.

-methods.
+You can retrieve the privacy settings with the DESK.getDataCollectionLevel() and DESK.isCrashReportingOptedIn() methods.
 But you can't use the privacy API methods before OneAgent is started.
 Otherwise, OneAgent will throw an exception.

 Hybrid apps that use the RUM JavaScript tag inside a WebView

 For hybrid applications that use the RUM JavaScript tag, cookies must be set for each instrumented domain or server that the application communicates with.
-When the hybrid app monitoring feature is enabled, OneAgent generates these cookies for every specified domain and stores them in CookieManager
+When the hybrid app monitoring feature is enabled, OneAgent generates these cookies for every specified domain and stores them in CookieManager.

-method.
-All used domains, hosts, and IP addresses must be specified via the withMonitoredDomains
+You can activate the hybrid app monitoring feature with the withHybridMonitoring method.
+All used domains, hosts, and IP addresses must be specified via the withMonitoredDomains method.
+Domains and sub-domains must start with a dot.

 new DESKConfigurationBuilder("<YourApplicationID>", "<ProvidedBeaconURL>")